Return to: Student Rights and Responsibilities

 Policy Revised 06/01/2013

-This document provides policies and procedures for managing problematic student conduct or performance.
-These policies are consistent with accreditation standards of the American Psychological Association and also incorporate human resources policies of the Fielding Graduate University and the protocol for response to students with academic and/or clinical difficulties approved by the faculty of the School of Psychology.
-These policies emphasize due process in the school’s decisions about students.
-There are avenues of appeal that allow students to file grievances and to dispute school decisions.
+This policy provides guidelines and procedures for managing student conduct or performance that reflect problems in professional competence (PPC).
+These policies are consistent with accreditation standards of the American Psychological Association and incorporate human resources policies of Fielding Graduate University and the protocol for responding to students with academic and/or clinical difficulties.
+These policies emphasize due process and to dispute school decisions.

 The APA Ethical Principles of Psychologists and Code of Conduct (2002) clearly stipulates the requirement that psychologists meet certain standards of competence and that they be free of personal impediments that could impair professional performance based on generally accepted standards of care.
 It further stipulates that training programs have the obligation to apply these standards of performance to students, taking remedial action when possible, and dismissing students when such efforts fail to improve performance to the stipulated levels.

-In addition, for purposes of this document student problems are defined broadly as an interference in professional functioning which is reflected in one or more of the following ways: 1) an inability and/or unwillingness to acquire and integrate professional standards into one’s repertoire of professional behavior, 2) an inability and/or unwillingness to acquire professional skills in order to reach an acceptable level of competence, and/or 3) an inability to control personal stress, psychological dysfunctions, and/or excessive emotional reactions which interfere with professional functioning.
+For purposes of this document PPC are defined broadly as an interference in professional functioning which is reflected in one or more of the following ways: 1) an inability and/or unwillingness to acquire and integrate professional standards into one’s repertoire of professional behavior, 2) an inability and/or unwillingness to acquire professional skills in order to reach an acceptable level of competence, and/or 3) an inability to control personal stress, psychological dysfunctions, and/or excessive emotional reactions which interfere with professional functioning.
+Problems in Professional Competence can arise when the skills necessary for adequate professional performance is lacking or there is an impairment (physical or mental) that diminishes functioning.
+PPC can be associated with a health or mental health condition.
+More specifically, such health or mental health conditions often include, but are not limited to physical and emotional hardships, chemical dependency, stress, burnout, extreme personal/relationship difficulties, emotional and mental disorders, cognitive impairment due to injury or illness.

 - the student does not acknowledge, understand, or address the problem when it is identified;